LytexWZ/Spty-prm/README.md

 1 Delete your actual Spotify app, in case you don't have one go to step 2 directly

-	1.1 Press the "⊞" key and the "R" key at the same time (Windows key, bottom left) 1.2 Write "control" and predd the enter key (Big key at the rigth part of your keyboard) 1.3 In the programs blue options select "Uninstall a program" 1.4 Scroll down and search for Spotify, rigth click it and select Uninstall 1.5 Close the control panel
+	1.1 Press the "⊞" key and the "R" key at the same time (Windows key, bottom left) 1.2 Write "control" and press the enter key (Big key at the rigth part of your keyboard) 1.3 In the programs blue options select "Uninstall a program" 1.4 Scroll down and search for Spotify, rigth click it and select Uninstall 1.5 Close the control panel